By Roy Burner - Minister of the Gospel

 It could be because one has failed to push back the plate of acceptability (as the case of those who bought in the temple) by accepting the ungodly cultural changes of today.
 A man of God, who promotes the truths of God's Word, will not be a popular person; but the prophets of old, were not popular either in declaring God's Word!

 Cleansing of the temple; that of the believer in Christ is required on an individual basis not according to what one's neighbor, or fellow believer, is consuming.
-On Judgment Day all will have to give an account of his own actions to God (Romans 14:12).
+On Judgment Day all will have to give an account of their own actions to God (Romans 14:12).

-Whatever condition one is found; when that final breath of life is taken, will be how they will be judged (Revelation 22:11).
+Whatever condition one is found; when that final breath of life is taken, will be how one will be judged (Revelation 22:11).
 Scripture admonishes one to lay aside all filthiness and abundance of wickedness, and receive with meekness the implanted word (James 2:21).
 One need not buy what this world is attempting to sell in the way of ungodliness; for if one does so, they become just as guilty as the one who is selling (as illustrated in the cleansing of the temple).

 God's Word reveals that the believer in Christ is to present their bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.
 Be not conformed to this world; but be transformed by the renewing of your mind, that you may proof what is that good, and acceptable, and perfect will of God (Romans 12:1-2).